hartigel/leela-logit-lens/README.md

   wget https://storage.googleapis.com/searchless_chess/data/eco_openings.pgn -P data/
   ```

-- **Augmented Puzzles**: We use an augmented version of the `interesting_puzzles.pkl` file from the "Evidence of Learned Look-Ahead" paper for some plots including the history.
+- **Augmented Puzzles**: We use an augmented version of the `interesting_puzzles.pkl` file from the "Evidence of Learned Look-Ahead" paper for some plots including the history of the games taken from Lichess.
 Both `.csv` and `.pkl` versions are available in our all-in-one Figshare above.

+  > **Note**: You only need the `interesting_puzzles.csv` if you want to execute the puzzle solving analysis for the dataset used in the "Evidence of Learned Look-Ahead" paper.
+Since they filter the puzzles by different criteria, we used the `puzzles.csv` from the "Amortized Planning" paper for our analysis who didn't filter.

-  > **Note**: If you wish to regenerate this file yourself, download the original `interesting_puzzles.csv` and run the `scripts/puzzle_history_augmentation.py` script.
+  > **Note**: If you wish to regenerate this file yourself, download the original `interesting_puzzles.pkl` and run the `scripts/puzzle_history_augmentation.py` script.

 - **CCRL Dataset**: Used for the policy distribution metrics.
 Download and decompress it into the `data/` directory.